threefoldfoundation/www_mastodon/content/home/index.md

 ![EMAIL ONLY](RGAsset10.png#medium)

-### EMAIL<br>ONLY
+### EMAIL<br>LOGIN

-The current option of signing in through a registered email and password is available to all users.
+Easily log into a Mastodon server via 'registered email address and password' method.
+Available for all users.

 |||

 ![TFCONNECT](RGAsset11.png#medium)

-### **TF CONNECT<br>AUTHENTICATOR**
+### **TF CONNECT APP<br>AUTHENTICATOR**

-A safer option of using the decentralized TF Connect app to safely and privately log in is highly recommended.
+An extra, optional layer of security by adding the decentralized TF Connect App login method to your Mastodon server.

 |||